What Telnyx Customers Need to Know

 For Telnyx customers, this means:

-• you will need an SPC token to properly sign and authenticate your calls.
+we will require you to obtain your own SPC token to properly sign and authenticate your calls.

-• If you intend to spoof caller ID, you may only do so if you are whitelisted for legitimate caller ID spoofing, and obtaining your own STIR/SHAKEN token will be required by June 20, 2025.
+If you intend to spoof caller ID, you may only do so if you are whitelisted for legitimate caller ID spoofing, and obtaining your own STIR/SHAKEN token will be required.

 FCC Compliance and the Robocall Mitigation Database